 To dye your Easter eggs, you’ll need to choose your food-based dyes from the colour options below.
 You’ll also need a bowl & spoon for each colour of egg, water & a pot for boiling, vinegar, patience, and a sense of adventure.

-Natural egg dyes take a lot longer than their synthetic counterparts!!
+Natural egg dyes take a lot longer than ones made from food colouring!
 The fastest dyes needed a minimum of 10 minutes, but I was usually happiest with their colour after 30 minutes.
 Average dyes needed 2-6 hours, and less efficient ones needed to sit overnight in the refrigerator.
-(Don’t worry, I’ll go through every dye in painstaking detail, lol.)
+(Don’t worry, I’ll go through every dye in painstaking detail!)

-After some trial and error, I found it was the most efficient to boil the eggs and the food to make the dye in the same pot.
+After some trial and error, I found it was the most efficient to boil the eggs and the food to make the dye in the same pot, especially if you’re making a huge batch.
 It gives a bit of a head start on the colour.
-I tried adding the vinegar in the boiling step to one batch, but didn’t notice much of a difference.
-Yes, you’ll be boiling three eggs at a time, but you’ll also be saving yourself the step of boiling the dye then boiling the eggs.
+I tried adding the vinegar in the boiling step to one batch but didn’t notice much of a difference.
+Yes, you’ll be boiling three to seven eggs at a time, but you’ll also be saving yourself the step of boiling the dye and then boiling the eggs.

 Be very careful when you remove your eggs from the jar.
 Some of the dyes leave a film over the egg for their colour, and it is very easily scratched off.